 This method is faster and easier than stem injections, is non-invasive (does not require drilling into the tree for application), and can be used near water since the product is applied directly to the tree.
 Another benefit of the basal bark application is that Imidacloprid and Dinotefuran can be applied together as a tank mix, so the treatment will be fast-acting while providing long-lasting protection.

 Basal bark applications can only be carried out by certified pesticide applicators (with 2ee exemption).
 With this application method there is less risk of uptake by non-target organisms during application than with other methods, making it an ecologically responsible choice.
 Treatment with just Imidacloprid alone typically costs about $0.75-0.80 per diameter-inch, while treatment with the tank mix of Imidacloprid and Dinotefuran is closer to $2.50 per diameter-inch.

-This is the only method available to private landowners without a pesticide applicator certification, and is only for Imidacloprid, not Safari.
+This is the only method available to private landowners without a pesticide applicator certification, and is only for Imidacloprid, not Dinotefuran.
 Imidacloprid is available at your local garden supply store or can be purchased online.
 The most common brand name is Bayer Advance Tree & Shrub.